ataylor89/leetcode_cs/README.md

 ## Running the code on Mac OS

-I'm able to compile the code on my MacBook using the compiler mcs.
+I'm able to compile the code on my MacBook using the compiler mcs in zsh.

     mcs problem1.cs